jeppzone/jeppzonelifestyle/src/posts/my-acl-tear-story.md

 ## Denying surgery and going too hard

 A week after our son was born, my orthopedic surgeon contacted me to confirm that my ACL was torn and asked if I wanted to have surgery.
 At that time, I didn't plan to have the surgery because I wanted to try a conservative approach first and also because the timing wasn't right with a newborn at home.
 Three weeks post-injury, I was almost back to walking normally, and in the second month of rehab, I got a little bit of hubris and started doing barbell back squats and deadlifts like nothing had happened.
 I also started jumping and practicing landing way too early.
 The result of this was a lot of pain.
-I think I may have injured something else in my knee during this time, as I had no problems with pain at all before this, but I guess that won’t be confirmed until I eventually have my surgery, as no new MRI will be done.
+I think I may have injured something else in my knee during this time, as I had no problems with pain at all before this, but I guess that won't be confirmed until I eventually have my surgery, as no new MRI will be done.

 ## Deciding to have surgery

 I had initially planned to give rehab and the conservative approach six months to see where it would lead me.
-However, at the six-month mark, I realized that the stability in my knee wasn’t at the level I had hoped for.
-Despite engaging in strength training on and off for the past few months, my strength was fine, but I didn’t feel like I was making any real progress.
+However, at the six-month mark, I realized that the stability in my knee wasn't at the level I had hoped for.
+Despite engaging in strength training on and off for the past few months, my strength was fine, but I didn't feel like I was making any real progress.
 The only improvement was in my flexibility, which was almost back to 100% at this point.
 I decided to visit my physiotherapist, with whom I hadn't spoken much since my injury.
 He explained that the instability in my knee wasn't going to improve significantly and recommended surgery.
 I had also come to the same conclusion myself, so I was hoping for that recommendation.
 He referred me back to the orthopedic clinic, and I went for another examination and got the surgery approved.
-At the time of writing this, I’m waiting to get my surgery time slot.
-It probably won’t happen until after summer, which is a bit unfortunate as I kind of just want to have it over with at this point.
-But on the other hand, it’s nice to be able to enjoy the summer.
-I’ll provide another update when I know more about my upcoming surgery.
+At the time of writing this, I'm waiting to get my surgery time slot.
+It probably won't happen until after summer, which is a bit unfortunate as I kind of just want to have it over with at this point.
+But on the other hand, it's nice to be able to enjoy the summer.
+I'll provide another update when I know more about my upcoming surgery.
 Until then, stay safe and protect your knees!